 You can download a timeline of the study visits and activities here.

-• For this study, information will be collected by asking you questions, reviewing your and your child’s medical records, and performing limited physical exams on you and your baby.
+For this study, information will be collected by asking you questions, reviewing your and your child’s health records, and performing limited physical exams on you and your baby.

 You can find out what we learn from the information we collect here.

-• The type of samples that we will collect from you include blood, urine, and vaginal samples.
-The type of samples that we will collect for your child include nasal, stool, and urine samples.
+The type of samples that we will collect from you include blood, urine, and vaginal samples.
+The type of samples that we will collect from your child include nasal, stool, and urine samples.

 You can find out what we learn from the samples we collect here.

-• We will follow you and your child throughout the pregnancy and until your child is one year old.
+We will follow you and your child throughout pregnancy and until your child is 6 months old.

-• Study visits will be mainly conducted in person or at around scheduled prenatal care visits or well-child visits at VUMC locations.
+Study visits will be mainly conducted in person around scheduled prenatal care visits or well-child visits at VUMC locations.

-• Your participation will help us learn about the potential interventions to change the bacteria living in the nose of children born by C-section.
+Your participation will help us learn about potential interventions to change the bacteria living in the nose of children born by C-section.

 Phone: (615) 875-5772